liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/enable-tls-1-1-and-tls-1-2-support-in-sharepoint-server-2016.md

 ODBC Driver 11 for SQL Server doesn't support TLS 1.1 or TLS 1.2 by default.
 You must install the ODBC Driver 11 for SQL Server update for TLS 1.2 support.

-- To install ODBC Driver 11 for SQL Server update for TLS 1.2 support, see [Microsoft® ODBC Driver 11 for SQL Server® - Windows](https://www.microsoft.com/download/details.aspx?id=36434).
+- To install ODBC Driver 11 for SQL Server update for TLS 1.2 support, see [Download ODBC Driver for SQL Server](/sql/connect/odbc/download-odbc-driver-for-sql-server).

 ### 1.2 - Install SQL Server 2012 Native Client update for TLS 1.2 support
 <a name="sql2012"> </a>